Equipartition theorem: Requirement of ergodicity

 The law of equipartition holds only for ergodic systems in thermal equilibrium, which implies that all states with the same energy must be equally likely to be populated.
 Consequently, it must be possible to exchange energy among all its various forms within the system, or with an external heat bath in the canonical ensemble.
 The number of physical systems that have been rigorously proven to be ergodic is small; a famous example is the hard-sphere system of Yakov Sinai.
 The requirements for isolated systems to ensure ergodicity—and, thus equipartition—have been studied, and provided motivation for the modern chaos theory of dynamical systems.
 A chaotic Hamiltonian system need not be ergodic, although that is usually a good assumption.

 A commonly cited counter-example where energy is not shared among its various forms and where equipartition does not hold in the microcanonical ensemble is a system of coupled harmonic oscillators.
 If the system is isolated from the rest of the world, the energy in each normal mode is constant; energy is not transferred from one mode to another.
 Hence, equipartition does not hold for such a system; the amount of energy in each normal mode is fixed at its initial value.
 If sufficiently strong nonlinear terms are present in the energy function, energy may be transferred between the normal modes, leading to ergodicity and rendering the law of equipartition valid.
 However, the Kolmogorov–Arnold–Moser theorem states that energy will not be exchanged unless the nonlinear perturbations are strong enough; if they are too small, the energy will remain trapped in at least some of the modes.

+Another simple example is an ideal gas of a finite number of colliding particles in a round vessel.
+Due to the vessel's symmetry, the angular momentum of such a gas is conserved.
+Therefore, not all states with the same energy are populated.
+This results in the mean particle energy being dependent on the mass of this particle, and also on the masses of all the other particles.

 Another way ergodicity can be broken is by the existence of nonlinear soliton symmetries.
 In 1953, Fermi, Pasta, Ulam and Tsingou conducted computer simulations of a vibrating string that included a non-linear term (quadratic in one test, cubic in another, and a piecewise linear approximation to a cubic in a third).
 They found that the behavior of the system was quite different from what intuition based on equipartition would have led them to expect.
 Instead of the energies in the modes becoming equally shared, the system exhibited a very complicated quasi-periodic behavior.
 This puzzling result was eventually explained by Kruskal and Zabusky in 1965 in a paper which, by connecting the simulated system to the Korteweg–de Vries equation led to the development of soliton mathematics.